← Return to Terminal Root

 pm2 restart zero-vision Restarts only the Moltbot headless browser (useful if website screenshots start failing).

-THE SOVEREIGN JANITOR PROTOCOL: You do not need to worry about the Vision system filling up your hard drive.
-OpenZero 5.4 includes an automated Janitor Protocol plus a watchdog loop that checks PM2 services, Ollama, integrity state, and common config drift on a repeating schedule.
+THE SOVEREIGN JANITOR PROTOCOL: You do not need to worry about the AI's Vision system filling up your hard drive.
+OpenZero 5.4 includes an automated Janitor Protocol plus a watchdog loop that checks PM2 services, integrity state, and common drift conditions on a repeating schedule.

 03 // THE SUPER PANEL (UI GUIDE)